pches/Grogan_etal_HydroMarkets/README.md

 The hydrologic model described in Bringing Hydrologic Realism to Water Markets is a branch of the University of New Hampshire Water Balance Model, WBM.
 The main branch of WBM is available here: https://github.com/wsag/WBM, DOI 10.5281/zenodo.6263096.
 The water rights module described in the paper is available upon request from the authors, and will soon be downloadable from https://license.unh.edu/products/Software

 Contact info: danielle.grogan@unh.edu

+## System requirements:
+This code is written in standard R and Python coding languages.
+No special hardware or system requirements necessary.
+The R code requires use of the raster package for some processing.
+All processing can be done on a regular desktop computer.